Kawue/whide-v2/README.md

 Docker is not compatible with Windows 7, 8 and 10 Home.
 For details about a workaround see instructions below.

 ## Data Creation
-To start WHIDE v2 you need to provide:
-A .HDF5 file that contains the MSI data information.
+To start WHIDE v2 please provide a .HDF5 file that contains the MSI data information.

 We refer to our processing pipeline [ProViM](https://github.com/Kawue/provim).
+For a conversion of already processed data we refer to our [imzML-to-HDF5-Parser](https://github.com/Kawue/imzML-to-HDF5).
 For a self written processing we refer to [pyImzML-Parser](https://github.com/alexandrovteam/pyimzML/blob/master/pyimzml/ImzMLParser.py)  and  [Pandas](https://pandas.pydata.org/).

-All of your .h5 files need to be saved in the folder `datasets` in the `backend` directory.
+All .h5 files need to be saved in the folder `datasets` in the `backend` directory.
 Please use only unique and readable file names like: 'barley_101.h5'.

 To create the data for WHIDE you can choose between the `h2som` and some new clustering approaches like `k-means` and `agglomerative hierachical clustering`.
-For the first start we will use the `h2som` for data creation.
+In our example below we will use the `h2som` for data creation.
 How to use the new clustering approaches will be discribed in the handbook.

 1. Open a terminal and navigate to the `pyscript` folder.